xdy/xdy-pf2e-workbench/README.md

 ## Current features

 * NPC Mystification that sets the npc name to it's traits if Alt is held when the npc is dragged to the scene.
 (E.g. a ' Skeletal Champion' would by default become 'Unknown Mindless Undead Skeleton' + random number.
-There are settings to add a number after the name (default), whether to use Alt (default) or Ctrl to mystify, whether to include rarity in name (default), etc.
+There are several settings to alter how npc names are mystified: for instance to add a number after the name (default), whether to use Alt (default) or Ctrl to mystify, whether to include rarity in name (default), etc.

 ## Installation